 Dr. Jarrod Spencer is a Sports Psychologist whose passion is to assist athletes in attaining peak performance through sound emotional health.
 He is a trusted, leading authority on the mind of today’s athlete and is driven to educate others regarding how the mind works best.
 Dr. Spencer’s teachings focus on the idea that a clearer mind leads to better performance.
-Influenced by views in psychoanalysis, Christianity, and peak performance literature, Dr. Spencer has a heart to serve athletes by improving their overall well-being while nurturing their emotional health.
+Influenced by views in neuroscience, psychoanalysis, Christianity, and peak performance literature, Dr. Spencer has a heart to serve athletes by improving their overall well-being while nurturing their emotional health.

 Dr. Spencer’s communication style is positive, proactive, and results-oriented.
 His highly successful approach is a direct result of his warmth, insight, and dynamic teaching style.
 Desiring to take athletes one step further than they have gone before, Dr. Spencer uses a blend of the “outside in” and “inside out” learning methods to help athletes become unstuck and reach their true potential.
 It is this combination of learning modalities that provides a successful path, which allows athletes to excel faster and go deeper with long-lasting positive mental results.